nemaload/nemashow/README.md

 For the client side, Backbone.js will be utilized for large portions of the UI.
 While the server will be eventually written in OpenResty for speed, due to lack of experience with that web framework portions of the infrastructure will be written in server-side Javascript and then ported to OpenResty to save time and confusion.
 The server-daemon will be written in a fast scripting language, probably Go, due to the amount of related utility code NEMALOAD has written.

+## Licensing
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.